Scaling with Collapse: Efficient and Predictable Training of LLM Families: Collapse enables early stopping in hyperparameter tuning

 Training to completion is expensive.
 If normalized TLCs behave predictably, can we stop earlier and still recover the final loss?
 We show collapse enables principled early stopping in tuning, and introduce a predictive model---fit at small scales, and re-used to extrapolate large-scale TLCs.

 \paragraph{Role of $\tema$ in tuning.}

 Recent work tunes learning rate $\eta$ and batch size $B$ at smaller scales and extrapolates via power laws~\citep{hu2024minicpm,bi2024deepseek,porian2024resolving}.
 These studies typically fix weight decay $\lambda$, which unintentionally varies $\tema$---and hence TLC shape.
-As \cref{fig:hptuning} ($\leftfig$) shows, when $\tema$ varies, mid-training loss is a poor predictor of final outcomes.
-In contrast, when $\tema$ is fixed during tuning (by adjusting $\lambda$), the ordering of curves is preserved throughout training ($\rightfig$); runs can be stopped early (e.g., at 25\%) while still reliably identifying the best batch size.
+As \cref{fig:hptuning} ($\leftfig$) shows, when $\tema$ varies, mid-training loss is a poor predictor of final outcomes during a batch size sweep.
+In contrast, when $\tema$ is fixed during tuning (by adjusting $\lambda$), the ordering of $B$-specific curves is preserved throughout training ($\rightfig$); runs can be stopped early (e.g., at 25\%) while still reliably identifying the best batch size.

 There are, however, cases where $\tema$ must vary.
 For example, \citet{bergsma2025power} found optimal $\tema$ was no longer constant once $B>\bcrit$, potentially requiring retuning of $\lambda$.
-And beyond identifying which setting wins, practitioners often want actual $L(T)$ estimates in order to weigh trade-offs, e.g., greater throughput vs.\ higher final loss.
-This motivates a method to predict $L(T)$ from partial runs.